 The medical voucher program is a collaborative program with Reedsburg Physician Group, St. Clare Hospital, Sauk County Health Department, Sauk County Dean Clinics, Corner Drug Pharmacy, Reedsburg Area Medical Center Community Pharmacy, and Davis Duehr Dean clinics.
-A public health nurse will triage a client for acute care needs and then refer them to a provider.
+A public health nurse will triage a client for acute care needs and then refer them to a participating provider.
 Medications for acute conditions are also funded through this program.
 Funding is through the Reedsburg and St. Clare Hospital Foundations, Baraboo Area United Fund, and St Vincent de Paul, Baraboo.

 To be eligible for a dental voucher a Sauk County resident must be low income (less than, or equal to, 200% federal poverty level), have no dental insurance and have an urgent dental need.

 This program is funded through a Baraboo Area United Fund grant.
 We currently have one dental clinic participating in the program.

-Medical Vouchers Requested 149
+Medical Vouchers Requested 134

-Medical Vouchers Given 112
+Medical Vouchers Given 99

-Dental Vouchers Given 15
+Dental Vouchers Given 4

-There was a slight rise in dental vouchers, however, medical vouchers continue to decline.
 Individuals, who request a medical voucher and do not qualify, are provided education about the Affordable Care Act Marketplace and BadgerCare+.
 Access to dental care is an issue identified in the Sauk County 2015 Community Health Needs Assessment.
 The Health Department's dental program continues to be developed to help improve access to dental care.
 A goal created in the Community Health Improvement Plan 2015 was to